-- Air dry or use compressed air to thoroughly dry all components in the bolt assembly. - Apply a light application of RemTM Oil to all surfaces of the bolt assembly including the firing pin return spring. - 9.
+- With the bolt assembly disassembled, see "To Disassemble the Bolt Assembly", thoroughly spray, flush and brush all bolt assembly components including the firing pin assembly using RemTM Action Cleaner. - Air dry or use compressed air to thoroughly dry all components in the bolt assembly. - Apply a light application of Rem[TM] Oil to all surfaces of the bolt assembly. - 4.
 If desired, apply grease to the cocking notch.